Department of Visual Arts: Contract Lecturer Positions for Spring/Summer 2025

 This position is subject to budgetary approval.

-Lakehead University, Thunder Bay Campus, invites applications for Contract Lecturers in the Department of Sociology.
+Lakehead University, Thunder Bay or Orillia Campus, online, invites applications for a Contract Lecturer in the Department of English.
 Applications are requested to teach:

 Lakehead is a comprehensive university with a reputation for innovative programs and cutting-edge research.
 Our campuses are located in Thunder Bay on the traditional lands of the Fort William First Nation, Signatory to the Robinson Superior Treaty of 1850 and in Orillia on the traditional territory of the Anishinaabeg, and Rama First Nation.
 Lakehead University acknowledges the history that many nations hold in the areas around our campuses and is committed to a relationship with Métis and Inuit and First Nations peoples.
 Lakehead has approximately 10,000 students and 2,160 faculty and staff.
 With an emphasis on collaborative learning and independent critical thinking and a multidisciplinary teaching approach, Lakehead offers a variety of degree and diploma programs at the undergraduate, graduate, and doctoral levels through its nine faculties, including Business Administration, Education, Engineering, Health and Behavioural Sciences, Natural Resources Management, Science and Environmental Studies, Social Sciences and Humanities, Graduate Studies, and Faculty of Law.
 For further information, please visit: www.lakeheadu.ca.

-Review of applications will begin on May 22, 2024 and will continue until the positions are filled.
+Review of applications will begin on January 27, 2025, and will continue until the position is filled.
 The electronic application (in the form of one PDF document) should include: a curriculum vitae, statement of teaching interests and/or evidence of teaching effectiveness.
 A completed Confirmation of Eligibility to Work in Canada.pdf form must accompany your package.
 We encourage applicants with the Right of First Refusal (as outlined in article 19.03.02 of the LUFA/LU Collective Agreement) to indicate their status in their application.

 Applicants should submit their electronic application to: